 Tracking Gross Margin with Daasity

-At Daasity, we enable over 1,600 businesses to uncover insights from their data to increase revenue, optimize spending, and cut costs.
-Daasity is the only platform that enables brands to centralize their data across eCommerce, Amazon, retail and wholesale channels to give you a single and unified view of your data.
+At Daasity, we enable consumer brands to centralize, analyze, and report on their data across eCommerce/DTC, Amazon, retail, and wholesale channels to give a single and unified view of data and performance.

 Daasity makes it easy to track your gross margin—both overall and at the SKU level.
 Depending on the specific types of costs and set up your business has, you can customize how your gross margin is calculated via our brand supplied data sheet.